CharlieChenEC/sonic-utilities/doc/Command-Reference.md

 **config tacacs default**

 This command is used to reset the global value for authtype or passkey or timeout to default value.
 Default for authtype is "pap", default for passkey is EMPTY_STRING and default for timeout is 5 seconds.

 - Usage:
   ```
   config tacacs default (authtype | passkey | timeout)
   ```

+The below command is to reset global value for authtype.

 - Example (This will reset the global authtype back to the default value "pap"):
   ```